Aditya12084/sales_insights_bi_project/README.md

 * Cleaned and transformed data using **Power Query**.
 * Built a **star schema** and established proper relationships between fact and dimension tables.
-* Created calculated measures using **DAX** for metrics such as total sales and performance indicators.
+* Created calculated measures using **DAX** for metrics such as revenue, profit margin (%) and performance indicators.

 ---